Not Your Keys, Not Your Coins: Explained

 On top of this, you won’t have control over the security of the platform’s system either – you’re outsourcing your cryptocurrency’s security to them.
 Unfortunately over the years, there have been major hacks that have amounted to around 2 billion dollars being stolen.

 The opposite is true if you own your own private keys.
 By having the private keys, you can set your own rules.
 There won’t be anyone else telling you what you can or cannot do with your own cryptocurrencies.
 By having your own keys, you fully own your own coins and can enjoy financial freedom.

 Having your own keys does come with an important responsibility though: you must ensure that you’ll be the only one to hold those private keys.
 If anyone else manages to get their hands on them, they can access and take your cryptocurrencies.

-Our devices store your private keys without ever exposing them to your computer or smartphone.
+Firstly, they generate and protect your private keys without ever exposing them to your computer or smartphone.
 This means that even if someone were to hack your PC, they’d still not get access to your precious crypto assets.
-We use only the most top-notch secure chips known as Secure Elements to even withstand highly sophisticated physical attacks on our hardware wallets.
+Plus, all Ledger devices use the top-notch computer chip used for passports and bank cards, the Secure Element.
+This can withstand even the most highly sophisticated physical attacks.

 It doesn’t end there though.
-With our expertly crafted software, Ledger Live, you not only have full control over your assets.
-We equally provide a single platform for managing multiple cryptocurrencies, where you can directly buy your favorite coins and even passively earn more for certain ones through staking.
+With Ledger’s expertly crafted software, Ledger Live, you have full control over your assets.
+We equally provide a single platform for managing multiple cryptocurrencies, where you can directly buy cryptocurrency and even passively earn more for certain ones through staking.
 All while keeping the high security standard we’ve set for ourselves.
 Over the years, Ledger Live has grown to a central starting point for anyone wanting to join the world of cryptocurrencies – and we’re still working on adding even more exciting new features.